Skip to content

 Area Purpose

-Canvas View and interact with the diagram
+Canvas (center) View and interact with the diagram

 Inspector (right panel) Edit properties of selected element, relationship, or view